victosdur/victosdur.github.io/_pages/publications.md

   <ul>
     <li>
-      J. Perera-Lago, <strong>V. Toscano-Duran</strong>, E. Paluzo-Hidalgo, S. Narteni,and  M. Rucco: <em>Application of the Representative Measure Approach to Assess the Reliability of Decision Trees in Dealing with Unseen Vehicle Collision Data</em>, Proocedings of the Second World Conference on eXplainable Artificial Intelligence, Communications in Computer and Information Science, vol 2156, pp 384–395, Springer, Cham, 2024.<br>
+      J. Perera-Lago, <strong>V. Toscano-Duran</strong>, E. Paluzo-Hidalgo, S. Narteni, and  M. Rucco: <em>Application of the Representative Measure Approach to Assess the Reliability of Decision Trees in Dealing with Unseen Vehicle Collision Data</em>, Proocedings of the Second World Conference on eXplainable Artificial Intelligence, Communications in Computer and Information Science, vol 2156, pp 384–395, Springer, Cham, 2024.<br>
       <a href="https://link.springer.com/chapter/10.1007/978-3-031-63803-9_21">[URL]</a> <a href="https://victosdur.github.io/files/citations/xai2024.bib">[Cite]</a>
     </li>
     <li>